Joelpo/from-scratch-ERC-20-token/README.md

 # ERC-20 Token

-Different implementations of ERC-20 Token on Ethereum.
+Implementation of an ERC-20 Token on Ethereum.

-Go to MyTokenAdvanced5.sol to check an administrable, mintable, buyable and sellable erc-20 token.
+Check MyTokenAdvanced5.sol for an ERC-20 token with the following features:

+- Administrable
+- Mintable
+- Buyable and sellable